 The method for the purification of enantiomers by high performance liquid chromatography (HPLC) and supercritical fluid chromatography (SFC) is generally referred to as the continuous adsorption and desorption of compounds between the stationary phase (the column) and the mobile phase, so that different compounds can be separated.
 Because different compounds dissolved in the mobile phase have different forces with the stationary phase, the residence time in the stationary phase is different, and they flow out from the stationary phase successively.
 Some chiral substances and spatial isomers have almost the same polarity, so they are difficult to separate.
 Therefore, special chiral columns are needed to separate them for purification.

-BOC Sciences has state-of-the-art HPLC and SFC equipment, as well as a dedicated team of experts who can tailor-make your own chiral separation and purification services.
+BOC Sciences has state-of-the-art HPLC and SFC equipment, as well as a dedicated team of experts who can customize your chiral separation and purification services.

 CDR is the reaction of enantiomers with chiral optical reagents to generate a pair of diastereomers and then separate them on a conventional stationary phase (Achiral stationary phase).
-The advantage of this method is that the separation conditions are relatively simple, and only the conditions for chromatographic separation using ordinary HPLC can be used.
+The advantage of this method is that the separation conditions are relatively simple, and can be applied to conventional HPLC conditions.
 After derivatization, the detection (UV or fluorescence) sensitivity is also improved.
-Commonly used chiral derivatization reagents are isothiocyanate (ITC), isocyanate (IC), naphthalene derivatives, carboxylic acid derivatives and amines
+Commonly used chiral derivatization reagents are isothiocyanate (ITC), isocyanate (IC), naphthalene derivatives, carboxylic acid derivatives and amines.

 CMP does not need to prepare enantiomers into derivatives in advance, but only needs to add chiral additives to the mobile phase.
 The chiral additives and the enantiomers of the solute form a pair of diastereomeric complexes, which are separated on a common chromatographic column.
 Although the various chiral complexes formed by chiral additives and enantiomers are not as strong as the derivatives formed by CDR, the diastereomeric properties of the complexes based on chiral recognition are essentially the same.
 The advantage of this method is that it does not require pre-column derivatization and there are no special requirements for column packing.
 Commonly used chiral additives include cyclodextrin, chiral ion pair additives and ligand exchange additives.